offchan42/machine-learning-curriculum/README.md

 - unstructured materials
 - courses that I don't consider to enroll myself
 - information overload content, unclear direction
-- tools that are too specialized and not many people can use it in their works e.g. deepdream (because you can Google it if you want to use it in your work)
+- knowledge or tools that are too specialized and not many people can use it in their works e.g. deepdream or unsupervised domain adaptation (because you can Google it if you want to use it in your work).
 - tools that are beaten by other tools; not being state-of-the-art anymore
 - commercial tools that look like it can die any time soon